 Next, let’s explore how we can start making that income from your Facebook Group or community of followers.

 There are literally dozens of ways to monetize a Facebook Group or online community.
-To keep things focussed, we have narrowed it down to a list of just XX.
+To keep things focused, we have narrowed it down to a list of just 12.

 1. Sell products or services directly to group members